Aayusha2055/sheenycare/_posts/2021-04-30-retinol-and-vitamin-c.md

 I hope you found something helpful.
 If you did, then I've accomplished my goal.
 Thank you for your time.

-So, feel free to read on and help me out by following me on Pinterest: @sheenycare.
+So, feel free to read on and help me out by following me on Pinterest: <a target="_blank" href="www.pinterest.com/sheenycare/"> @sheenycare</a>.